 The way technology has impacted nearly every area of our life is incredible.
 It has changed the way we communicate.
 It has changed the way we date.
 It has changed entire industries.
 And while technology has impacted almost every profession, its impact on the sales world has been significantly important.

 Today’s business development professionals have access to more new tools, resources, and techniques than ever before—all of which can be used to help us work smarter.
-The key in in knowing how to leverage them properly.
+The key is knowing how to leverage them properly.

 3 Reasons Sales People are Smarter Than Ever Before